sherzod-hakimov/sherzod-hakimov.github.io/_pages/publications.md

 Hakimov, S., Abdullayeva, Y., Koshti, K., Schmidt, A., Weiser, Y., Beyer, A., & Schlangen, D. (2025).
 Using Game Play to Investigate Multimodal and Conversational Grounding in Large Multimodal Models.
 The 31st International Conference on Computational Linguistics (COLING 2025) [PDF](https://aclanthology.org/2025.coling-main.381/) [Leaderboard (tab *Multimodal*)](https://huggingface.co/spaces/colab-potsdam/clem-leaderboard)

+Horst, N. and Mazzaccara, D. and Schmidt, A. and Sullivan, M. and Momentè, F. and Franceschetti, L. and Sadler, P. and Hakimov, S. and Testoni, A. and Bernardi, R. and Fernández, R. and Koller, A. and Lemon, O. and Schlangen, D. and Giulianelli, M. and Suglia, A. (2025).
+Playpen: An Environment for Exploring Learning Through Conversational Interaction.
+In Proceedings of Conference on Empirical Methods in Natural Language Processing (EMNLP 2025) [PDF](https://arxiv.org/pdf/2504.08590)

 Kranti, C., Hakimov, S. and Schlangen, D. (2025). clem:todd: A Framework for the Systematic Benchmarking of LLM-Based Task-Oriented Dialogue System Realisations.
 Special Interest Group on Discourse and Dialogue (SIGDIAL 2025) [PDF](https://arxiv.org/pdf/2505.05445)

 Kranti, C., Hakimov, S. and Schlangen, D. (2025).
 Towards No-Code Programming of Cobots: Experiments with Code Synthesis by Large Code Models for Conversational Programming.
 ITL4HRI Workshop co-located with International Conference on Robot and Human Interactive Communication (RO-MAN) [PDF](https://arxiv.org/pdf/2409.11041)